kdadabhoy/to-9km-and-beyond/README.md

     - This function calls on the calcTakeoffPropertites() and calcBestClimbTime() to get the total amount of time it takes for the Airplane to climb to 9km from rest on a runway (assuming it can instantly have max power in the engines).
     - This function is one that is called

+1. ```void getFlightEnvelopeCSV(const std::string& fileName)```
+    - Produces a flight envelope for the given airplane... this envelope does not take into account structural or other constraints.
+It just gives the max and min mach that you can fly at and the mach for best RoC.
+        - Currently it generates data from 0 to 70,000ft with HEIGHT_STEP = 100 ft.
+(Calculates the data every 100 ft).
+    - It outputs 2 .csv files.
+You need to copy over the Flight_Envelope_RoC_Data into the Flight_Envelope_Max_and_Min_Mach_Data, csv.
+Then you need to plot (Scatter plot) the right column as x and the left column as y, for both sets of data.
+This will produce the envelope.
+        - Again, this is more of a proof of concept / proof that the other power functions are working

 11. Typical Accessors (but not for every private data member) are also available
     - Namely for weights